 Other stories tell of Mermen coming ashore and kidnapping human females, marrying them against their will and taking them back to sea.
 These women would be enslaved for eternity.

-A darker legend relating to Mermen is that they would imprison the souls of dead sailors and keep them at the bottom of the sea, meaning the souls were unable to pass over to the other side.
+Another dark legend relating to Mermen is that they would imprison the souls of dead sailors and keep them at the bottom of the sea, meaning the souls were unable to pass over to the other side.

-Mermen were also supposed to be able to lead souls to the other side, but apparently they did not always treat souls kindly…
+Mermen were also supposed to be able to lead souls to the other side, but apparently, they did not always treat souls kindly…

 Conversely, there are also tales of Mermen saving drowning people and returning them safely to shore.
 Other tales give us the idea that Mermen could guide humans – helping them to stay away from the dangers of the sea.

 Mermen appear in many cultures across the world

 Japanese legends tell of a creature called a Kappa, which seems to be their version of a Merman.
 The Kappa inhabits lakes, coasts, and rivers and is described as a child-sized creature.